 `), available tables will be presented as autocomplete options.

 SELECT provider_idFROM `ianmathews91.medicare_public_example.high_cost_in_providers_in_ca_output`ORDER BY mean_drg_costLIMIT 1000

 You may also use value lists in your query — they can be referenced as a SQL parameter, prefixed with the

-:float syntax.
-For example, if we wanted to expand on our query above to select for specific diagnoses, and given a "diagnosis" variable that is of type integer, we would write:
+:integer.
+For example, if we wanted to expand on our query above to select for specific states, we would write:

 DDL / DML queries are not supported